 Short interest in Weatherford International

-Weatherford International’s (WFT) short interest as a percentage of its float was 13.4% as of May 5, 2017, as compared to ~14% as of March 31, 2017.
-Since the end of 1Q17, WFT’s short interest has fallen 4%.
-As noted in the chart below, WFT’s stock price and short interest as a percentage of float have been inversely related over the past three years.
+Weatherford International’s (WFT) short interest as a percentage of float was 14.1% as of April 7, 2017, compared to 10.5% as of December 30, 2016.
+Since the end of 4Q16, WFT’s short interest has risen 34.0%.
+As you can see in the graph below, WFT stock and short interest as a percentage of float have been inversely related in the past three years.

 Implications of short interest in Weatherford International

-Short interest refers to the number of a company’s shares sold short, divided by the number of its shares outstanding.
-A fall in short interest as a percentage of float, or a fall in short interest, indicates that fewer investors expect the stock’s price to fall.
-Since March 31, 2017, WFT’s stock price has fallen ~22%, despite the fall in short interest.
+Short interest is the number of shares sold short divided by the number of shares outstanding.
+A rise in short interest as a percentage of float, or a rise in short interest, indicates that more investors expect the stock’s price to fall.
+Since December 30, 2016, WFT stock has risen ~27.0%, despite the rise in short interest.

-However, investors should note that the market could go against investor sentiments.
-Also, a share price can increase when investors start buying the stock to cover their short positions.
+However, investors should note that the market could go against investor sentiment.
+The stock could rise if investors start buying the stock to cover their short positions.

-You can learn more about the OFS industry in Market Realist’s What Oilfield Services Companies’ Forward Multiples Indicate.
+You can find out more about the OFS (oilfield services and equipment) industry in Market Realist’s What Oilfield Services Companies’ Forward Multiples Indicate.